LPC-Compression/MGCNet/README.md

 # MGCNet
-This is the official code for our paper "MGCNet: Point-based Codec with Multi-Scale Geometric Context for High-Ratio LiDAR PointCloud Compression."
+This is the official code for our paper "MGCNet: Point-based Codec with Multi-Scale Geometric Context for High-Ratio LiDAR Point Cloud Compression."

 ## Installation